Truck Accident Lawyers in West Palm Beach

 - Insufficient training for the driver

 - Lack of vehicle inspections

-- Improperly loaded cargo, cargo that has shifted, or cargo that exceeds the vehicle’s weight capacity
+- Transporting cargo that exceeds the vehicle’s weight capacity

-The West Palm Beach truck accident lawyers at Gordon & Doner can provide trustworthy legal counsel for all truck accident victims.
+Our West Palm Beach truck accident lawyers at Gordon & Partners can provide trustworthy legal counsel for all truck accident victims.
 If you or someone you love has been involved in a truck accident, please contact us today to discuss your legal needs.